caronc/nzb-subliminal/patches/README.md

 | Patch | Description |
 | ----- | ----------- |
-| requests-use.global.deps.patch | A patch put in place to eliminate reference to the extra libraries this package includes.
+| [urllib3-use.global.deps.patch](https://raw.githubusercontent.com/caronc/nzbget-subliminal/master/patches/urllib3-use.global.deps.patch) | A patch put in place to eliminate reference to the extra libraries this package includes.
 This way we can use the ones we're already providing and maintaining instead.

 | Request v1.9 Source |
 | --------------------- |